NealAldenCua/VehicleRegistration/README.md

-This is a simpe vehicle registration/ monitoring project using python
+This is a simpe vehicle registration/ monitoring project using python.
+UI used is cutstom tkinter